TroutTrout

 Understanding Supply Chain Attacks in Industrial Control Systems

-In today's interconnected world, supply chain attacks pose a significant threat to Industrial Control Systems (ICS).
+Supply chain attacks pose a growing threat to Industrial Control Systems (ICS).
 These attacks exploit vulnerabilities within the supply chain to infiltrate ICS environments, which are critical for the operation of sectors like manufacturing, energy, and transportation.
 With the increasing complexity of supply chains and the reliance on third-party vendors, attackers are finding new opportunities to compromise ICS networks.
 This post delves into how these attacks unfold, their implications, and strategies to fortify your defenses.

 What Are Supply Chain Attacks?